Join UNICEF on a 360-degree expedition that will immerse you in the daily lives of two Ugandan children struggling to survive.

 Karamoja Rising is a 360-degree documentary film with two chapters; Sylvia's Story, and Lochap's Story.
 Sylvia's dream for her future is shadowed by daily concerns for her safety.
 Meanwhile, Lochap's village has just received a new water pump but they have nothing to eat.
 This is a story of the strength and hope of two Ugandan children, representing the millions whose situation is just as dire, or worse.

-The film was screened at the United Nations in New York in March 2016 to rave reviews.
+The film premiered at the United Nations in New York in March 2016 to rave reviews.
 Karamoja Rising has since been released through the UNICEF 360° app and is now being utilized globally as a new way to drive donations, putting donors closer to the needs of children in crisis than ever before.